elibroftw/b-plus-tree-visualizer/README.md

 python draw.py in.json -o out.png
 ```

 will generate the image using data stored in `in.json` and save the image in `out.png`.
+Note that if you are using a Windows system then you should replace `python` with `python3`.